-If you don't have time to go through them all, in short, here's my list :
+If you don't have time to go through the whole post, here's my shortlist :

-Now if you want to know more about each rooftop bar, here's more details about each of them.
+Now if you want to know more about each rooftop bar, here are more details about each of them.

 Octave at Marriott Sukhumvit

-At the top of the Marriott Hotel on Sukhumvit soi 57, is the perfect option that suit everyone.
+At the top of the Marriott Hotel on Sukhumvit soi 57, is the perfect option that suits everyone.

 It has 2 levels so you’re almost sure to have a spot if you arrive for the sunset.

-They also have a happy hour with buy one get one free on Signature Cocktails from 5 til 7pm.
-So that make it even better.
+They also have a happy hour with buy one get one free on Signature Cocktails from 5 til 7 pm.
+So that makes it even better.

-On top of that I've seen a DJ every time I went there so I assume there’s always a resident DJ playing.
-And they have good snack and food options.
+On top of that, I've seen a DJ every time I went there so I assume there’s always a resident DJ playing.
+And they have good snacks and food options.

 Sky Bar at the State Tower

-It's the often listed as the most famous Rooftop bar in Bangkok, mostly because of the movie.
+It's often listed as the most famous rooftop bar in Bangkok, mostly because of the movie.

 On top of being too classy for me with their fancy dress code and staff, it’s really overpriced.

 And I’m just talking about drinks.
-If you want to dine there, it’s on an all other level.
+If you want to dine there, it’s on all other levels.

 - Dress Code: No Sportswear.
 No flip flops.
 No sleeveless tops, open shoes or shorts for men.